ualibweb/ua-folio-docs/docs/Rancher.md

 wiki for interacting with Rancher is [here](https://dev.folio.org/faqs/how-to-get-started-with-rancher/).

-Please note, the instructions for "Building Backend" and "Building Frontend" are outdated/invalid.
+Please note, the instructions for "Building Backend" and "Building Frontend" are outdated/invalid (although most of the other information, such as building from a branch, is similar to what is here and/or currently accurate).
-Please use the following:

 ## Installing/Updating a Module